doomed661/subsonic-playlists/README.md

-## csv2pl — Convert Spotify CSV snapshots into Navidrome playlists
+## subsonic-playlists — Convert Spotify CSV snapshots into Navidrome playlists

 Create/update Navidrome playlists from CSV files without duplicating audio.
 Uses the Subsonic API to resolve tracks and build server-side playlists you can play in any Subsonic client (Ultrasonic/DSub) and cache offline on Android.
 This is designed to work with my other scripts I have made on my github profile as the structure of the csv/excel spreadsheet matters.